ethereum/portal-network-specs/portal-wire-protocol.md

 *  `content`: byte string of the requested content.
     * This field **MUST** be used when the requested data can fit in this single response.
 * `enrs`: List of byte strings, each of which is an RLP encoded ENR record.
-    * Individual ENR records **MUST** be closer to the requested content than the responding node.
+    * The list of ENR records **MUST** be closest nodes to the requested content that the responding node has stored.
     * The set of derived `node_id` values from the ENR records **MUST** be unique.

 If the node does not hold the requested content, and the node does not know of any nodes with eligible ENR values, then the node **MUST** return `enrs` as an empty list.